Welcome to Weobley & Staunton on Wye Surgeries

 Extended Appointments are now available at three Herefordshire hubs - Wargrave House in Hereford, The Marches Surgery in Leominster and Pendeen Surgery in Ross on Wye.
-Appointments are available to see a Nurse or GP between 6 pm and 8 pm Weekdays and 8 am to 12 noon Saturday and Sundays.
+Appointments are available to see a Nurse or GP between 6 pm and 8 pm Weekdays and 8 am to 12 noon Saturdays, Sundays and Bank Holidays.
 You can been seen here for a routine check-up or more urgent care.
 For routine appointments in advance you can book via our own Practice Reception Team.
 For more urgent appointments, please contact the 111 service and ask for Taurus Healthcare and they will find you an appointment quickly.

 There seems to be an increasing trend of patients not attending their booked appointments.
 Every appointment that is not attended means that another patient has to wait longer to be seen.
 Monthly numbers of patients who Did Not Attend (DNAs) are on display in the practice waiting area.
 We do appreciate that there are times when you cannot attend your appointment but we do ask that you please cancel these to allow others to utilize your appointment.
 The Practice will be looking at ways to reduce the number of DNAs in the near future.